-I only buy things on line when no reasonable alternative exists (like airline tickets).
+I only buy things online when no reasonable alternative exists (like airline tickets).
 I don't use Facebook or LinkedIn or Twitter or other such things.
 I hate creating a new user account and password.

 And so on, and so on.